Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 : The Relying Party ID for the FIDO authentication.
 See {{openquestions_rpid}}.

 Additional Client Data:
-: (Optional) Additional data to be signed by the FIDO authenticator.
+: (Optional) Additional data to be signed by the FIDO Authenticator.

 PKIDs:
 : (Optional) A list of acceptable Credential IDs.
-This can be used to trigger a re-authentication of a specific credential or a list of the Credeital IDs for a specific user, if Server-Side Credentials used.
+This can be used to trigger a re-authentication of a specific credential or to provide a list of the Credential IDs for a specific user, if Server-Side Credentials are used.

 Authentication Requirements:
 : (Optional) A list of requirements for the FIDO authentication.
 The possible options for this version of EAP-FIDO are "up" for requesting user presence and "uv" for requesting user verification.
 Clients MUST ignore any other value, to ensure forward compatibility.